101 Cooking For Two

 This recipe is listed in these categories.
 See them for more similar recipes.

-101's Best Recipes, Dessert Recipes
+Breakfast Recipes, Dessert Recipes

-mix dry ingredients in a large bowl
+mix dry ingredients in a large bowl.

-mixing in egg with hand mixer
+mixing in egg with hand mixer.

-In a large mixing bowl, add ¼ cup butter and ⅔ cup sugar.
-Beat with mixer until creamy—about 2 minutes.
-Add one egg and one teaspoon of vanilla to the butter/sugar mixture and mix in.
+In a large mixing bowl, mix the wet ingredients using an electric hand mixer to cream ยผ cup of butter and โ…” cup sugarโ€”about 2 minutes.
+Add 1 egg and 1 teaspoon of vanilla extract to the butter/sugar mixture and mix in.

-mix in flour and buttermilk with hand mixer
+mix in flour and buttermilk with hand mixer.

 cake batter in pan topped with blueberries.

-Place in the prepared pan.
-Smooth the top.
+Place the batter into the prepared panโ€”smooth the top.
 Sprinkle on 1 cup of blueberries.
-Sprinkle the top with 1 ½ tablespoons sugar if not doing the glaze.
+Sprinkle the top with 1 ยฝ tablespoons sugar if not doing the glaze.

-flipping the cake onto a cooling rack
+flipping the cake onto a cooling rack.

-Bake on the middle rack until a toothpick comes out clean—about 30 minutes.
+Bake on the middle rack until a toothpick comes out cleanโ€”about 30 minutes.
 Allow to cool in a pan for about 10 minutes.
 Run a knife around the edge and invert on a rack to cool more.

-mixing glaze in a metal bowl
+mixing glaze in a metal bowl.

-Buttermilk Blueberry Cake on a white plate
+Blueberry cake on white plate

 Easy Blueberry Cake